btroncone/learn-rxjs/operators/transformation/scan.md

 ---

-:bulb: You can create [Redux](http://redux.js.org)-like state management with scan!
+💡 You can create [Redux](http://redux.js.org)-like state management with scan!

 ---